Anger as Cambodia's Hun Sen meets Burmese military leader - ExBulletin

 In his role as current president of the Association of Southeast Asian Nations, he met Senior General Min Aung Hlaing, who overthrew the elected government of Aung San Suu Kyi, plunging Myanmar into conflict. violent and economic disaster.

+Min Aung Hlaing said he welcomed the participation of the ASEAN President’s Special Envoy for Myanmar in ceasefire talks with and among the OAS, the statement added.
+This milestone is embodied in the ASEAN Five Point Consensus.

+Myanmar’s leader on Friday pledged his support (to the ASEAN Special Envoy) … in fulfilling his mandate of implementing the five-point consensus in accordance with the ASEAN Charter, according to the press release.

-Photos released by an army-related publication, the Popular News Journal, showed the two men standing side by side wearing face masks, banging their forearms and sitting on ornate golden chairs in front of an elaborate gold screen.
+Photos released by an army-related publication, the Popular News Journal, showed Min Aung Hlaing and Hun Sen standing side by side wearing face masks, banging their forearms and sitting on ornate golden chairs in front of a golden screen elaborated.

-Myanmar’s Information Ministry said the two had held talks on bilateral ties and matters of mutual concern, including ASEAN.
-He didn’t elaborate.

 A d